 Because dogs are pack animals, they naturally like to sleep touching their family members.

 Depending on your dog, your pup might sleep in a ball curled against your side.
-Other dogs may put their back against you and sleep facing away so that they can be more alert to any potential dangers.
+Other dogs may put their back against you and rest facing away so that they can be more alert to any potential dangers.
 Even the smallest dog thinks he’s a powerful watchdog who’s responsible for keeping you safe.

-Dogs who are truly confident will sleep on their backs with their legs in the air, exposing their bellies.
+Confident dogs will sleep on their backs with their legs in the air, exposing their bellies.
 Dogs who sleep outside would never put themselves in such a vulnerable position.

 Science says: Breathe easy